brainhack-school2020/BHS_Project_dMRI/README.md

 ### Data

 This project used data from online dataset offered by:
-1. The Developing Human Connectome Project (http://www.developingconnectome.org/second-data-release/).
-It consists of over 800 neonatal scans and over 250 fetal scans, which can also be used to data analysis after image reconstruction.
+1. [The Developing Human Connectome Project](http://www.developingconnectome.org/second-data-release/).
+It consists of over 800 neonatal scans and over 250 fetal scans and can be used to data analysis after image reconstruction.
-2. PRIME (http://fcon_1000.projects.nitrc.org/indi/PRIMEdownloads.html).
-I use this one to as test dataset.
+2. [PRIME](http://fcon_1000.projects.nitrc.org/indi/PRIMEdownloads.html): used this dataset to reconstruct diffusion Images.
+3. Since during preprocessing, we used epi data with two oposite phase-encoding directions to correct distortions, other data can also be used as the source data if meet this requiement.

 ### Deliverables

-At the end of this project, we will have:
+At the end of this project, we will have: Jupyter notebook will be developted, allowing diffusion MR reconstrution and data analyzation.
+Weekly Deliverables are as following:
- - Open-source dMRI code based on Python.
- - A diffusion MRI model dedicated to accurate mapping of the microsturture of baby brains.
- - Adapt to other pipelines
- - Show what has been changed by low blood sugar.

-Weekly Deliverable
  - Week 1: [Assiginment 2](https://github.com/zhangerjun/Zhang-EJ-QLS612)
  - Week 2: [README file](https://github.com/brainhack-school2020/BHS_Project_dMRI/blob/master/README.md)
  - Week 3: [Data visualization](https://github.com/brainhack-school2020/BHS_Project_dMRI/tree/master/Visualization)
  - Week 4: [Project report]()

 ## Method
 1. Preprocessing: TOPUP flow chart
 <div align="center">